December 29, 2017

-Earlier, we took a look at what other local and national writers are predicting for Sunday's game.
+Earlier on Friday, we took a look at how other local and national writers see this week's game playing out.
 You can check that out, here.

 Follow Matt on Twitter: @matt_mullin